-The Atmospheric Sciences unit monitors a number of air pollutants at Aspvreten, a rural site about 80 km SW of Stockholm.
+The Atmospheric Sciences unit in collaboration with Swedish Environmental Research Institute (IVL) monitored a number of air pollutants at Aspvreten, a rural site about 80 km SW of Stockholm.
 The monitoring commenced in 1984.
-The monitoring is a part of the national environmental monitoring program that is funded and organised by Naturvårdsverket.
+The monitoring is a part of the national environmental monitoring program that is funded and coordinated by Swedish Environmental Protection Agenecy (Naturvårdsverket).
+From year 2018 the measurements were moved to Norunda.
+The ICOS Norunda research station (60°05′N, 17°29′E, 46 m asl) is located about 30 km north of Uppsala and some 80 km N of Stockholm.

 During the eighties the measurement were focused on acidification.
 The nineties shifted the focus to photochemical oxidants e.g. ozone.
-During the last decades measurements also include long-term monitoring of particles as well as more process oriented studies of aerosol particles.
+During the last decades measurements also include long-term monitoring of aerosol particles as well as more process oriented studies of role of atmospheric aerosol in biosphere-atmosphere interactions, air quality and climate.

 At present the continuous monitoring program includes: